 Microvascular disease may also impair skin healing, so that even minor breaks in skin integrity can develop into deeper ulcers and easily become infected, particularly in the lower extremities.
 Intensive control of plasma glucose can prevent or delay many of these complications but may not reverse them once established.

-Immune dysfunction is another major complication and develops from the direct effects of hyperglycemia on cellular immunity.
+Immune dysfunction is another major complication and develops from the direct effects of hyperglycemia on cellular immunity Cellular Components of the Immune System The immune system consists of cellular components and molecular components that work together to destroy antigens.
+(See also Overview of the Immune System.)
+Although some antigens (Ags) can... read more .
 Patients with diabetes mellitus are particularly susceptible to bacterial and fungal infections.

 In type 1 diabetes mellitus (previously called juvenile-onset or insulin-dependent), insulin production is absent because of autoimmune pancreatic beta-cell destruction possibly triggered by an environmental exposure in genetically susceptible people.
 Destruction progresses subclinically over months or years until beta-cell mass decreases to the point that insulin concentrations are no longer adequate to control plasma glucose levels.
-Type 1 DM generally develops in childhood or adolescence and until recently was the most common form diagnosed before age 30; however, it can also develop in adults (latent autoimmune diabetes of adulthood, which often initially appears to be type 2 DM).
-Some cases of type 1 DM, particularly in nonwhite populations, do not appear to be autoimmune in nature and are considered idiopathic.
-Type 1 accounts for < 10% of all cases of DM.
+Type 1 diabetes generally develops in childhood or adolescence and until recently was the most common form diagnosed before age 30; however, it can also develop in adults (latent autoimmune diabetes of adulthood, which often initially appears to be type 2 diabetes).
+Some cases of type 1 diabetes, particularly in nonwhite patients, do not appear to be autoimmune in nature and are considered idiopathic.
+Type 1 accounts for < 10% of all cases of diabetes mellitus.

 The pathogenesis of the autoimmune beta-cell destruction involves incompletely understood interactions between susceptibility genes, autoantigens, and environmental factors.